puppetlabs/puppetlabs-postgresql/README.md

 ##### `port`

 Specifies the port for the PostgreSQL server to listen on. **Note:** The same port number is used for all IP addresses the server listens on.
-Also, for RedHat systems and early Debian systems, changing the port causes the server to come to a full stop before being able to make the change.
+Also, for Red Hat systems and early Debian systems, changing the port causes the server to come to a full stop before being able to make the change.
 Default: `5432`, meaning the Postgres server listens on TCP port 5432.

 ##### `postgres_password`